MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-analytics.md

 * Setting up provisioning of Microsoft Academic Graph to an Azure blob storage account.
 See [Get Microsoft Academic Graph on Azure storage](get-started-setup-provisioning.md).

-* Setting up Azure Databricks service.
-See [Set up Azure Databricks](get-started-setup-databricks.md).
+* Setting up Azure Data Lake Analytics.
+See [Set up Azure Data Lake Analytics for Microsoft Academic Graph](get-started-setup-azure-data-lake-analytics.md).

 ## Gather the information that you need